Signs You Can't Grow A Beard: 7 Causes & What to Do

 For some men, it’s not necessarily that they can’t grow a beard but rather that the beard is not growing healthily.
 This can make it look coarse, patchy, and dry.
 Much of this might be due to lifestyle habits like diet and exercise.

-One of the key components for healthy hair is lean protein, which you want to get from your diet.
+One of the key components for healthy hair is hydration, lean protein, and vitamins, which you can get from your diet.
 You can up your protein intake by incorporating more foods like beans, chicken, fish, beef, and tree nuts into your diet.

 As far as exercise, it can help stave off stress hormones which can otherwise reduce the quality of the hair on your head and face.
 Strength training can also increase testosterone levels for a brief period, which can be helpful for people with extremely low levels that make it impossible to grow a beard.